Skins (British TV series): Series 5

-In "Nick", Matty is re-enlisted at Roundview, but his relationship with Liv causes a new love triangle to form—between him, Liv and Franky.
+In "Nick", Matty is re-enlisted at Roundview, but his relationship with Liv causes a new love triangle to form among him, Liv and Franky.
 Having lost both Mini and Liv, and now living in Matty's shadow, Nick has a nervous breakdown and smashes up his house with a golf club.
-Through Matty, however, Nick comes to see their father Leon (Dorian Lough) and his parenting in a more negative light and the two brothers take a stand.
-In his episode, Alo's parents take him out of sixth form to work on the farm, and after he causes an explosion they sell all of his belongings.
+Through Matty, however, Nick comes to see their father, Leon (Dorian Lough), and his parenting in a more negative light, and the two brothers take a stand.
+In his episode, Alo's parents take him out of sixth form to work on the farm, and, after he causes an explosion, they sell all of his belongings.

-In protest, he throws a massive party and when he confronts his parents, his father suffers a heart attack.
+In protest, he throws a massive party and, when he confronts his parents, his father suffers a heart attack.
 Rather than burden his friend Rich, who has just proudly had sex for the first time with Grace, he goes home and attempts to repair things with his parents.
 In "Grace", Grace introduces Rich to her parents; Rich is shocked to discover that her father is headmaster David Blood (Addison).
 Blood schemes to have Grace's grades slip on her drama assessment, a staging of Twelfth Night, so that he can justify removing her from Roundview.

-Grace sees her dilemma, as peacemaker, through Hamlet's "sea of troubles" soliloquy; she uses Twelfth Night to bring the love triangle between Matty, Liv and Franky to a head, and ultimately receives an A. After Blood still forces Grace to change schools, Rich is inspired by Romeo and Juliet and proposes to her.
+Grace sees her dilemma, as peacemaker, through Hamlet's "sea of troubles" soliloquy; she uses Twelfth Night to bring the love triangle among Matty, Liv and Franky to a head, and ultimately receives an A. After Blood still forces Grace to change schools, Rich is inspired by Romeo and Juliet, and proposes to her.
 In the series finale, the two attempt to marry in secret with the gang as witnesses, though Alo's van breaks down.

-Mini begins to recognise her attraction to Franky, and becomes very protective of her.
+Mini begins to recognise her attraction to Franky and becomes very protective of her.
 After an attempt at sex with Matty, Franky has a panic attack, charges through a forest, and accidentally falls over a ledge.
 After being rescued by Mini, Matty and Liv, Franky reveals more to her friends about her insecurities.
 Though Blood intervenes and Grace and Rich do not marry, they are happily allowed to continue dating and the gang, solidified as friends, party together at a local fête.